 As part of our look at the best flat screen TV wall mounts, I took an overview of the different types of brackets available for mounting your TV onto a wall - and summarised the differences between them.

 However, in this article I will look at articulating mounts and take a look at the advantages and disadvantages of this particular variety of bracket.

 There are a number of different names given to these wall mounts.

-As well as an articulating mount, you may see reference to a tilt and swivel wall mount or maybe a pivot mount.
+As well as an articulating mount, you may see reference to a tilt and swivel, pivot, full motion or a cantilever TV wall mount.

 The main disadvantage of these mounts, compared to those with more restricted movement, mainly comes down to cost.
 They will generally be a more expensive option and so you will need to decide how necessary the extra movement is for you.